pac4j/pac4j/documentation/blog/openid_federation_with_pac4j_and_cas.md

 curl -X DELETE http://127.0.0.1:8080/c2id/clients/http%3A%2F%2Flocalhost%3A8081 -H "Authorization: Bearer ztucZ...exmd6"
 ```

-Notice that for the `client_id` defined as as URL, you may need to update:
+Notice that for the `client_id` defined as a URL, you may need to update:
 - the `setenv.sh` file to add `export JAVA_OPTS="$JAVA_OPTS -Dorg.apache.tomcat.util.buf.UDecoder.ALLOW_ENCODED_SLASH=true"`
 - the `server.xml` file to add `encodedSolidusHandling="decode"` on the `<Connector>` definition.